English Language Requirements For Undergraduate Admissions

 For special cases, the Registrar may seek consultation from the College of Arts and Sciences (English Department) for additional guidance and evaluation

-Verify and authenticate submitted evidence Within 3 weeks of submission Admissions Portal/Verification System (if any)
+Verify and authenticate submitted evidence Within 2 weeks before the first day of move-in Admissions Portal/Verification System (if any)

 Status and Details